mikemjharris/Personal-website/README.md

 If you need to contact me you can do via [twitter](http://twitter.com/mikemjharris) or via email to hello@mikemjharris.com

 More details about everything on my website.

+you can read about more of my travels through tech on my [blog](blog.mikemjharris.com)